jiahengxiong/jiahengxiong.github.io/_pages/about.md

 # 🔥 News
 - *2025.04*: &nbsp;🎓🎉 Successfully completed my Master’s degree in Telecommunication Engineering at Politecnico di Milano, graduating with the maximum grade **110/110 cum laude**!
+- *2024.06*: &nbsp;🎉 Our paper "Shared-Protected Backup Paths Assignment with Mode Group Division Multiplexing in Optical Networks" was accepted at ECOC 2024!

 # 📝 Publications